noudess/docs-main/PvP.md

 Note: PVP Is currently a work in progress.

-To emulate the original Everquest PVP servers, change the to the following in rule_values
+To emulate the original Everquest PVP servers, the only rule you have to adjust is the PVPSettings one.

 ## World:PVPSettings